The title might seem sensational but I assure you this is the greatest poker variant I have ever played.

 Since they get two chances at hitting by drawing one, a player dropping just one card is a very dangerous player to pit your draw hand against.

-There you have it, Sviten Special.
+There you have it, Sviten Special - the best poker game ever invented.
 Print this page out and bring it to your next home game, just be sure to bring along a handful of re-buys: the action is furious.